How to Make a Garden Vegetable Plot Cheaply

 Runner Beans are what I call good value plants:

-- they don't take up a lot of space width-wise, so you can put them at the back of a border, climbing up canes
+- They don't take up a lot of space width-wise, so you can put them at the back of a border, climbing up canes or a fence.

-- they have a profusion of pretty red flowers which bloom in sequence from about June to October.
+- Tthey have a profusion of pretty red flowers which bloom in sequence from about June to October.

 - The flowers are replaced by attractive pendant bean pods two or three weeks after the flowers have appeared. and they are quite happy growing in part-shade, so you can save your sunny patch for heat-seeking plants.